Got a new business idea? You go girl (or guy)! 🎉

 Check the availability on social media

-You know what sucks?
-When you come up with the perfect name and it's already taken on social media channels!
+You know what sucks even more?
+When you come up with the perfect name, the domain name is available, but the social media channels aren't!

 Adding a number at the end of your profile doesn't look great, does it?

 If you've read my four rules to live by on social media, you'll know that I'm strongly against having different usernames for different social media channels.

 You want it to be as easy as possible for your readers to find you.

 Therefore, it’s really important to make sure you have the same username across all your social platforms - be it Pinterest, Instagram, Tumblr, or YouTube.
 You don’t want your readers to have to make a massive effort or go to extreme lengths to find out your Twitter handle if it’s different from your Instagram.

 Top tip: If your biz name isn't available on social media, my simple solution is to add ‘hello’ before your brand.
 For example, if @Nike was taken across all platforms, Nike could use @HelloNike.
 Personally, I think this makes the username feel quite welcoming and friendly!